MagRelo/OracleEscrow/README.md

 ## Features

-- **Escrow Contract**: Generic escrow system with participant deposits and oracle-controlled payouts
-- **EscrowFactory**: Factory contract for creating and managing multiple escrow instances
-- **MockUSDC**: Mock USDC token for testing purposes

-## Key Features

-- Fixed deposit amounts per participant
+- Support for any ERC20 token as payment
-- Oracle-controlled payout distribution
+- Oracle-controlled payout distribution using basis points
-- Automatic fee collection for oracle
 - Expiry-based refund mechanism
-- Cancellation support
-- Gas-optimized participant management
-- Support for any ERC20 token as payment

 ## Installation